Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Experimental Results

 We have carried out experiments with three nonlinear systems: a mobile robot, a 1-DOF inverted pendulum and a bipedal walking robot.
 The data, the codes and the detailed configuration of the experiments is available in our repository\footnote{\url{https://github.com/erik-derner/symbolic-regression}}.

 The simulation experiment with the mobile robot illustrates the use of the presented method, showing the precision and compactness of the models found in the case where the ground truth is known (Section~\ref{sec:mobile-robot}).
+We show that the method is not dependent on the particular choice of the SR algorithm by comparing the performance of two SR methods, SNGP and MGGP.
 The subsequent experiment with the walking robot presents a more complex example and shows the performance of the method in a high-dimensional space (Section~\ref{sec:walking-robot}).
-On this example, we demonstrate the ability of the method to construct standard state-space models as well as input--output (NARX) models.
+With this example, we demonstrate the ability of the method to construct standard state-space models as well as input--output (NARX) models and we show how the method performs compared to two deep neural networks with different architectures.
 We conclude our set of experiments with the inverted pendulum system (Section~\ref{sec:inverted-pendulum}).
-In addition to simulations, we perform experiments with a lab setup to evaluate the performance of the algorithm in real-world conditions.
+Similarly as in the experiment with the mobile robot, we evaluate the method with SNGP and MGGP, and we compare the results to two alternative approaches: neural networks and local linear regression.
+In addition to measuring the model prediction error, we perform real-time closed-loop control experiments with a lab setup to evaluate the performance of the algorithm in real-world conditions.

-For the walking robot and for the inverted pendulum system, we compare our modeling results with alternative methods: deep neural networks and in the latter case also with local linear regression.